Hero Image

 • On days with Red Flag warnings, avoid changing your irrigation schedule or using more water.
 Using excessive water for irrigation reduces the water available to our fire personnel.

-SEPTEMBER: Maintaining a Fire-smart Landscape
+SEPTEMBER: Maintaining a Fire-Smart Zone 1

 Photo: Benti Kaur